 - overfilled enamel that floods some metal lines

 - larger amounts of glitter in areas where there shouldn't be

 - noticeable amounts of dust on soft enamel

 A seconds grade pin might not be as nice as a Standard Grade, but it is still highly wearable and can make a good additional to a collection if the imperfections noted above are not bothersome to a collector.

 S Grade/Collector Grade

 These pins are perfect.
 Everything is where it needs to be and they look great.
-I don't have many S Grade pins and will dig through the batches to find and keep an S Grade as a model for photography or display purposes.
+I don't have many S Grade pins and will dig through the batches to find and keep an S Grade as a model for photography, for my portfolio of work or for display purposes.
 I do not sell S Grade or Collector Grade pins.